groonga/groonga/doc/source/reference/commands/table_remove.rst

   * Basic usage
   * Unremovable cases
-  * Removing a table and its dependencies at a time
+  * Removing a table and its dependencies together
   * Decreases used resources

 .. _table-remove-basic-usage: